 Block Creation

-At a specific time interval, the node broadcasts all pending transactions to the network for validation, and an updated version of the ledger is created.
+At a specific time interval, the node broadcasts all pending transactions to the network for validation, and an updated version of the ledger is created

 Block Validation

 The validation is done in an iterative process that requires the consensus of the majority of participating network nodes.
 There are different ways to validate the block.
 For instance, Bitcoin’s block chain uses a validation technique called “proof-of-work”, while Ethereum uses a technique called “proof-of-stake”.
 The different techniques each have their own advantages, but all in all they provide security and make sure each transaction is valid and authenticated through the distributed ledger.